-Many of us may find ourselves seduced by articles we read online, detailing lifestyles about how a couple may have saved $XX million by age XX, and left their jobs to travel the world.
-That may feel like a dream, being able to leave our jobs and stresses behind to explore the world with our partner.
+Even the best of us can be seduced by articles we read online, detailing lifestyles about how “a couple who saved $XX million by age XX, left their jobs to travel the world”.
+That may feel like a dream, being able to leave our jobs and stresses behind to explore the world with our partner or family.

 Instead of just dreaming about the lifestyle we wish for, we should be planning towards the financial goals needed to achieve it.
 This brings us to the three financial goals – financial stability, financial independence and financial freedom – we need to work towards in our lives.

-While there may not be set definitions, we can still broadly look at what these terms mean and the objectives they represent.
+While there may not be any set definitions, we can still broadly look at what these terms mean for us, and the objectives they represent.

 #1 Financial Stability

-Financial stability should be the first financial goals we plan toward.
-This usually comes when we initially enter the workforce, and start our lives by being responsible for our own bills, pay for our daily living expenses and even after we get married, buy our home and have a child.
+Financial stability should be the first financial goal we plan toward.
+This usually comes when we initially transition from students into the workforce, and should start with being responsible for our own bills, paying for our daily living expenses and saving for our upcoming wedding and future home.

-The first is about being able to pay for our recurring monthly expenses such as our home loan, electricity and water bills, phone and internet bills, groceries and food, clothes, insurance premiums, transportation, children’s allowance, car loan and even spending on some indulgences like going to the movies, eating at a nice restaurant, spending on branded clothing or buying electronic gadgets we really want.
+The first is about being able to pay for our recurring monthly expenses such as our home loan, electricity and water bills, phone and internet bills, groceries and food, clothes, insurance premiums, transportation, children’s allowance, car loan and even spending on some indulgences like going to the movies, eating at a nice restaurant, spending on branded clothing, buying electronic gadgets we really want and travelling.

-The second part of it is equally important, requiring us to accumulate a six- to nine-month emergency savings buffer for unexpected expenses and saving up for foreseeable longer-term expenses such as a European holiday or our children’s university education.
+The second part of it is equally important, requiring us to accumulate a six- to 12-month emergency savings buffer for unexpected expenses and save up for foreseeable longer-term expenses such as our children’s university education or potentially upgrading to a condominium.

 While achieving financial stability is admirable and important, it is very different from financial independence or financial freedom.
 Achieving financial stability still centres around being able to actively earn an income in a job to pay for the important expenses in our lives.